Twitter Sensory-Sensitive Earcons

-We recruited participants with a screener survey sent to 22,439 individuals to find Twitter users between the ages of 18-65, asking them their age, gender, whether they self-identified as neurodivergent, and if they had used Twitter in the past month.
-We received 201 qualified responses before identifying nine Twitter users (1 nonbinary, 1 trans male, 3 female, 4 male; ages 18-35) who self-identified as neurodivergent and had experience using audio notifications on their mobile devices.
+I recruited participants by writing a screener survey that we sent to 22,439 individuals to find Twitter users between the ages of 18-65, asking them their age, gender, whether they self-identified as neurodivergent, and if they had used Twitter in the past month.
+We received 201 qualified responses before I identified nine Twitter users (1 nonbinary, 1 trans male, 3 female, 4 male; ages 18-35) who self-identified as neurodivergent and had experience using audio notifications on their mobile devices.

-With informed consent, we conducted qualitative, semi-structured interviews via teleconferencing software.
-We recorded video, transcribed the audio, and stored the data on a secure cloud server.
-The first and second author reviewed the data and performed a thematic analysis.
+With informed consent, I conducted qualitative, semi-structured interviews via teleconferencing software.
+I recorded video, transcribed the audio, and stored the data on a secure cloud server.
+I reviewed the data and performed a thematic analysis.